 The main teaching of this Upanishad in this chapter is Sarvam Chinmatra mevahi.
 Everything is Chinmatra only.
 Meditate upon that Chinmatra, the absolute consciousness, the indivisible one essence.

-Our sages declare, Gods are not out of Chinmatra.
-Call it by any name.
+Our sages declare, All Gods are Chinmatra only.
+Call THAT by any name.
 Eswar, Allah or Christ.
 All are Chinmatra only.
 Meditate upon that Chinmatra.

 Brahma Vidya Upanishad is the 40th among the 108 Upanishads.
 It contains 110 verses and found attached in Krishna Yajur Veda.
 Yet another version of this Upanishad containing 14 verses is found attached in Atharva Veda.
 Brahma Vidya is the knowledge of Brahman.
 Hence this Upanishad deals with the knowledge of Brahman.
 I declare the secret of Brahma Vidya, in the name Vishnu who commands over the marvellous deeds.
 The supreme science of Brahman is the monosyllable Om, as declared by the expounders of Vedanta.
 I declare the body, seat and durations of Om.
 It includes the three Gods (Brahma, Vishnu, and Maheswara), the three worlds (Bhur, Bhuvar, and Suvar), the three Vedas (Rig, Yajur, and Sama), the three Fires (Garha-patya, Dakshina, and Ahavaniya), the three Matras (A, U, and M), and the Ardha Matra.
 The body of Pranava The body of the first Matra “A” is Rig Veda, Garha-patya (Fire), Prithivi (Earth), and Lord Brahman, the deity.
 (In Sanskrit, the word Brahman has two connotations.
 One i…